Insight: In attacker's argot, Londoners shocked to hear one of their own

 British media focused on the apparent success of the Adebolajo family in Britain - another factor that sets the suspect apart from the financially struggling Tsarnaevs.

 Adebolajo's father Anthony Adebolajo moved from Romford to Lincolnshire in northern England and worked as a nurse in Britain's National Health Service.
-British newspapers drew attention to the 365,000 pound ($485,000) price tag of the two-car brick family home, which was raided by police at dawn on Thursday.
+British newspapers drew attention to the 365,000 pound pricetag of the two-car brick family home, which was raided by police at dawn on Thursday.
 Reuters was not able to contact the father.

 Investigators have not found any link between the London attack and Nigeria's own Islamist insurgency, which is based in the north of that West African country.
 The Adebolajos were a Christian family, and their surname suggests they are members of the Yoruba community from the mainly Christian south.

-Instead, the investigation is likely to focus on how a Muslim convert was radicalized at home in Britain.
+Instead, the investigation is likely to focus on how a Muslim convert was radicalised at home in Britain.

 Someone calling himself Abu Nusaybah, who said he knew Adebolajo, described on Twitter how he had grown more fervid in his views in recent years.
 He referred to him by the nickname "Mujahid" - warrior.